TrackingLaboratory/tracklab/README.md

 1. In configs/config.yaml :
    - `data_dir`: the directory where you will store the different datasets (must be an absolute path !)
-   - `model_dir`: the directory which contains the (pretrained) weights of the models you want to run (must be an absolute path !)
    - All the parameters under the "Machine configuration" header
 2. In the corresponding modules (configs/modules/.../....yaml) :
    - The `batch_size`